biplobgauli/OptimalDecisionMaking/README.md

 However, it is not always possible to select a random initial step.
 Sometimes, the initial step is already set.
 We will do the same here.
 We will remove the randomness on the initial action and set a fixed starting point.
 We will also change our policy to epsilon greedy from greedy so that we do a little exploration while finding our optimal policy.

 ![6](https://user-images.githubusercontent.com/7417075/42256791-5d6aadd4-7f10-11e8-9310-bcc46cbb0db6.png)

+# TEMPORAL DIFFERENCE
+Temporal Difference Learning combines features from both Dynamic Programming and Monte Carlo to solve the Markov Decision Process.
+In fact, it tries to overcome the drawbacks from both methods.
+For instance, Dynamic Programming requires all states to be listed, which isn’t always possible, so it learns from experience, like in Monte Carlo.
+Similarly, Monte Carlo requires an episode to be complete before updating the estimates, but TD Learning can improve its estimates based on its existing estimates, like in Dynamic Programming.

+As in Monte Carlo, we have two steps to solving the MDP through TD Learning.
+First is to calculate the value function and then find the optimal policy.
+In this case, we use TD(0) for calculating value function and Q learning for optimization.

+### Value Function through TD(0)

+This is the step in TD Learning where we overcome the drawback of Monte Carlo to wait for an episode to complete calculate the return.
+This is because TD(0) algorithm just needs to reach to the next state to get the value for the present state as r + γV(s’).
+As such, we can improve the performance within an episode itself, which is very helpful if an episode is very long.
+We also don’t need the full environment because we only calculate returns for the state we visit.

+As we only calculate value for the state we visit, our model may not calculate values for all states, especially if the model is deterministic.
+As such, we use epsilon soft to do a bit of exploration.
+However, I wanted to experiment what would happen if there was no exploration so I made the value of epsilon negligible and the model just followed one policy and calculated values for states within this policy.
+Values for other states were unexplored and their values were 0, as shown below. p1

+We use a standard grid and our initial policy.
+Here is how we calculate the value for each state once we reach s’, or in this case, s2.

+p2

+Notice that this is value calculation step, so the policy is not optimal.

+p3

+### Optimizing through Q Learning

+Q Learning is unique because it takes a very different approach than we have been taking so far for optimizing.
+We started off with evaluating a given policy and then moved to improving the policy using a greedy method, which is also called on-policy method because we a following a policy.
+However, Q learning is different as we do not have to do these steps and there is no set policy we are using or improving, which is why it is off-policy.
+It assumes that we can take any random action and still be able to calculate the optimum value and the optimum policy.

+But there is a cost to taking random actions and not following a policy.
+It will take longer to arrive at the same result and thus an episode will take longer to finish resulting in a suboptimal model.

+In the code, rather than taking the next action based on max value, a random action is taken every time with just epsilon greedy.

+p4

+Here are the values and policy through Q Learning. p5